theverbal/server_scripts/README.md

 upon completion script outputs results to /home/$USER/results.log

 logging in /var/log/ubuntuconfig.log and /var/log/ubuntuconfig_errors.log

+after running the script run "nala fetch" and pick the three fastest mirrors

 ## user variables
 The default user values are below.
 These can be changed by modifiying the script.